ucloud/uai-sdk/examples/tensorflow/train/im2txt/README.md

 ### Build the Docker images

 UCloud provides a pre-built docker image for training: im2txt-train-gpu:test.
+This is an image of a docker that contains the training code and all environment packages it needs, but not the datasets and the model.
 You can use the following docker code to pull it:

 	sudo docker pull uhub.ucloud.cn/uai_demo/im2txt-train-gpu:test